-Under his direction the Panther Marching Band has grown from 156 to 330 members.
+Under his direction the Panther Marching Band grew from 156 to 330 members.
 In 2015 he led the marching band on it's first international trip, performing for the London New Year's Day Parade.
 The following year he served as an adjudicator for the New Year's Day Parade and Concert Festival in London.
 In 2017 the band performed for the New Year's Day Parade in Rome, Italy at the invitation of the Rome City Council.

 In 2015 he received the John Baker award from the School of Music faculty for "collegiality, teaching, and scholarly/creative activity."
 He was awarded the Outstanding Teaching Award for the College of Humanities and Fine Arts in 2010.
 In 2005, he was the recipient of the David Wilmot Award for excellence in music education at the University of Florida.
 Dr. Galyen has published articles in The WASBE Journal, The Instrumentalist, Research Perspectives in Music Education, Update: Applications of Research in Music Education, The Journal of String Research, The Music Educators Journal, and the Iowa Bandmasters Association Magazine.
 He also presents sessions at music conferences nationwide.